pyfdate

 @type sep: string

-@arg sep: separator character to use between datetime parts.
+@arg sep: separator string to use between datetime parts.
 Default = "-"

 @rtype: string